Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

+By construction, following Definition \ref{DefUbased}, $\mathscr D_{W_{{p},g}}$ admits a $W_{{p},g}$ utility based representation for any $p$. {In Definition \ref{powermin}, we consider the cases where $p$ takes either positive or negative values}.
+The number $\frac{1}{{|\mathcal G|}}$ operates as a weighting scheme taking into account the dimensions of the netput space.

-The next statement proposes a useful utility-based formulation of the directional F\"are-Lovell distance function including the Stone-Geary utility function.
-Among other things, it relates the directional distance function to the map $\delta \mapsto \min_{k\in K_g}\delta_k$.
+The next statement shows that the generalized mean directional distance function encompasses as a special case many distance functions including the directional F\"are-Lovell distance function.
+In addition, it relates the directional distance function to the map $\delta \mapsto \min_{k\in \mathcal G}\delta_k$.